MACsepehri/MACsepehri/README.md

 </ul>
 <h2>About me</h2>
 <pre>I am a Full-Stack developer.
 I started programming at 10 years old.
-I learned python to <n>senior</n> level and started learning how to create a website.
+I learned python to being a <n>senior</n> python developer level and started learning how to create a website.
 Now I am 12 years old.
 I started learning C# and I wanna continue this way.</pre>